google/ads-bi-suite/tool/sheet_installer/README.md

 [standard access]: https://developers.google.com/adwords/api/docs/access-levels#access_levels

-LEGO has a Google Sheets based installation tool (Code name Cyborg).
+Tool has a Google Sheets based installation tool (Code name Cyborg).
 This tool replaces the previous Bash script `deploy.sh` with enhanced features:

-1. Logs LEGO installation events and keeps a record of all affected GCP resources.
+1. Logs installation events and keeps a record of all affected GCP resources.
-1. Upgrades to new versions or installs specific versions of the backend Google Cloud Function.
+2. Upgrades to new versions or installs specific versions of the backend Google Cloud Function.
-1. Enables new connectors post-LEGO installation.
+3. Enables new connectors post installation.
-1. Edits and uploads API configurations within the Google Sheet.
+4. Edits and uploads API configurations within the Google Sheet.
-1. Generates and manages OAuth tokens, stored in GCP Secret Manager.
+5. Generates and manages OAuth tokens, stored in GCP Secret Manager.
-1. Supports different credentials (OAuth tokens) for various integration configurations.
+6. Supports different credentials (OAuth tokens) for various integration configurations.
-1. Tests API configuration accessibility directly within the Sheets.
+7. Tests API configuration accessibility directly within the Sheets.
-1. Tests installed LEGO by sending data from the Sheet to the target Cloud Storage bucket.
+8. Tests installed result by sending data from the Sheet to the target Cloud Storage bucket.

 **Key Differences:**

-1. Cannot deploy customized LEGO without additional adaptation.
+1. Cannot deploy customized version without additional adaptation.
 See the developer section for details.
 1. Cannot deploy OAuth token files or service account key files locally:
     * OAuth token files: Store them in Secret Manager or use the tool to create new tokens.
     * Service account key files: Deprecated due to security concerns.
 Use the Cloud Functions service account (displayed in the Sheet).